 Nemesis is an easy placement, as it follows the finale of Voyager.

 Lower Decks is easy to place as the show runner has specified its 2380 timeframe, and the episodes work smoothly in aired order.
-Internal evidence seems to indicate that S2 and S3 take place within the same year, so unless evidence appears otherwise, I see no reason to quibble with that.
+Internal evidence indicates that S2 through S4 all take place within the same year, and I see no reason to quibble with that.

 While the Kelvin films largely take place between 2258 and 2263, they exist in an alternate timeline that is created due to the Romulan supernova that takes place in the normal “Prime” timeline in 2387.
 That event continues to have repercussions in the prime timeline after 2387, so the placement that made most sense to me was to watch them at that point in the viewing order, before Star Trek: Picard.